 There’s no shortage of options for listening to the latest episodes of your favorite podcast on iOS.
 Every single iOS device offers Apple Podcasts.
 While it’s a useful app, however, it’s not necessarily the best.
 Users have numerous third-party options on iOS.
 Here are some of the most popular podcast apps to choose from.

 - Overall app design

-One key feature missing from Apple Podcasts is a social aspect.
-That’s where Breaker excels as you can follow your friends and find out what they’re listening to, which shows that they favourite, and any new shows they’ve subscribed to.
+One key feature missing from Apple Podcasts is the social aspect.
+That’s where Breaker excels as you can follow your friends and find out what they’re listening to, which shows that the favorite, and any new shows they’ve subscribed to.
 You can also see comments your friends leave on shows that they’re listening to.
-It features a stunning overall design, and in terms of playback, it offers 3x speed with an option to “skip silences” that speeds up the show.
+It features a stunning overall design, and in terms of playback, it offers 3x speed with an option to “skip silences” that speed up the show.

 CastBox provides its podcast app via Content box.
 The app’s overall design is impressive.
 Content box is an infrastructure based on the blockchain and was designed for the digital content industry.
 It appears as though, from one industry to the next, the blockchain is slowly changing the world.
 While there is still much to be done before it’s widely accepted in the mainstream, real products are starting to be offered, such as a number of enterprise services being rolled out by tech giants like IBM and Microsoft.
 Now it seems that it’s having an impact on the podcasting industry, too.